Michy1212/Autosplitter-FFA/README.md

 Any%

-- The Drôle Menu split will be made when trigerring the transition to the screen before Xcalibur
+- The Drôle Menu split will be made when trigerring the transition to the screen before Xcalibur.
-- Flee Julius 2 will occurs when living the screen except if you live at the top
+- Flee Julius 2 will occurs when living the screen except if you live at the top.